What Is PIM Software?

 MARKETING DATA

-• Enriched product descriptions for various channels and buyer personas
+• Enriched descriptions for various channels and buyer personas

 • Customer reviews